 Claims: How relief is claimed

-The tax return must be accompanied by either an interim or final certificate from the Department for Digital, Culture, Media & Sport confirming that the programme is British (TPC40030).
+The tax return must also be accompanied by the requried supplementary information, and by either an interim or final certificate issued by the Department for Digital, Culture, Media & Sport confirming that the programme is British (TPC40030).

 The TPC should indicate that it is claiming TTR with the software that it is using to submit its return.
 Version 2 only applies to accounting periods starting before 1 April 2015.
 Depending on the version, the following boxes should be completed:

 Tax due 86 525

 Payable tax credit 168 885

 Boxes 99, 100, 102 and 103 are not relevant to TTR in version 2.

 A TPC incurs total expenditure of £450k on a British programme.
 Of this expenditure, £400k is core expenditure. £300k (75%) of that core expenditure is incurred in the United Kingdom, and £100k (25%) elsewhere.
 The company is entitled to the following deductions:

 - £300k additional deduction (the core UK expenditure is less than 80% of £400k, so it all qualifies (TPC55020)).